biotaphy/tutorials/_sphinx_config/tutorial/w5_split_occurrence_data.md

 ## Output

+Most outputs are configured in the script parameter file, and may include:

+1. **If "report_filename" is specified in the script parameter file, a summary of point manipulations by each wrangler will be written to this file.
+2. If "log_filename" is specified in the script parameter file, that will be created.
-This process outputs files configured in the script parameter file, similar to the
+3. If "log_console" is specified in the script parameter file, logs will be written to the command prompt during execution.
-following:
-1. TODO: text to the console as it processes each name.
-2. TODO: a log file named in the log_filename parameter, similar to []()
-3. TODO: a report file named in the report_filename parameter, similar to [](), containing a summary of the processing.
-4. a directory, named in the out_dir parameter, of output CSV files, one per species (or other grouping field).
+4. A directory, named in the out_dir parameter, of output CSV files, one per species (or other grouping field).
 The basename of each CSV file will be named by the value in the grouping field.

 The process also produces outputs according to the wrangler configuration file:

 1. If the AcceptedNameOccurrenceWrangler is included, and there is a name-map file named in out_map_filename parameter, this file will be output.
    The name-map is a JSON file with pairs of names -